 Violence Against Women Act

-The Violence against Women Act (VAWA) is a federal law enacted in 1994 to improve the criminal justice and community-based responses to domestic violence, dating violence, sexual assault and stalking.
+The Violence against Women Act (VAWA) is a federal law enacted in 1994 to improve criminal justice and community-based responses to domestic violence, dating violence, sexual assault, and stalking.
 The re-authorization of VAWA (2000, 2005, and 2013), along with the Campus Sexual Violence Elimination (SaVE) Act and the Jeanne Clery Act, have worked together to improve the safety of college campuses and enhance the outlook for abuse victims.

 - Violence Against Women Act Information

 - Crime Victim Assistance